danielinux/fidelio/README.md

 ## Turn a rp2040 into a personal authentication key

-Universal 2FA using Raspberry Pi Pico (rp2040) and wolfCrypt.
+Universal FIDO2/U2F key using Raspberry Pi Pico (rp2040) and wolfCrypt.
 Works with any raspberry-pi pico device with only one component added (pushbutton on GPIO15).

 ### Goals and security model

-Fidelio implements a U2F/Fido security key, generally used as second factor in 2FA services, or in some specific cases for password-less authentication.
+Fidelio implements a FIDO2 authenticator (CTAP2/WebAuthn) with CTAP1/U2F
+compatibility, generally used as second factor in 2FA services, or in some specific cases for password-less authentication.

 Associating a 2FA authentication service to a hardware key as second factor will require the user to provide the key to prove that they are still in possess of